AIFDR/riab/README.rst

  risiko-activate
  risiko-test

-To upload the bundled demo date, you'll need to do the following In one terminal::
+To upload the bundled demo data, you'll need to do the following In one terminal::

  risiko-activate